 The Four Seasons offers the very best of the Caribbean - a lush, undeveloped island with a long stretch of beach.
 Yet with a few beach bars nearby, it’s not isolated.
 The array of activities on offer make it perfect for a long beach stay – and the extensive children’s programme provides fuss-free family stay.

 The 196 guest rooms and suites are scattered along the coastline, grouped in clusters of two storey buildings nestled between well-manicured gardens and the hotel’s golf course.
 The rooms are stylish, elegant and equipped with the facilities you would expect from a Four Seasons resort, including luxurious marble bathrooms.
 Washers and dryers are also available for guest use within each building.

 Nevis Peak View Room

-The Nevis View rooms look towards the tangled jungle of Nevis’ interior.
+The Nevis View rooms look toward the tangled jungle of Nevis’ interior.
 The rooms have a small indoor sitting area and private patio or balcony.
 Varying in size a little, they average 47 sqm.

 Ocean Side Room